-- 2.13 Paragraph 73 of the NPPF requires LPAs to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement. - 2.14 In calculating the Council's five year housing land supply, a 5% buffer is currently included, in line with paragraph 73.
-As at 1st April 2019 the Council are able to demonstrate a five year housing land supply of 5.59 years (a surplus of 207 dwellings) outside the SDNP. - 2.15 Should future HDT results fall below the 85% threshold then a 20% buffer would be applied instead.
-Therefore, whilst the supply of housing land is comparatively strong the rate of delivery needs to improve to maintain an HDT of at least 85%.
+- 2.12 Paragraph 73 of the NPPF requires LPAs to identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement. - 2.13 In calculating the Council's five year housing land supply, a 5% buffer is currently included, in line with paragraph 73.
+As at 1st April 2019 the Council are able to demonstrate a five year housing land supply of 5.59 years (a surplus of 207 dwellings) outside the SDNP.